 The endpoint of the Tablestore instance.
 For more information, see Endpoints.

-If the Tablestore instance and the resources of the destination data source are in the same region, specify a virtual private cloud (VPC) endpoint.
-If the Tablestore instance and the resources of the destination data source are in different regions, specify a public endpoint.
+If the Tablestore instance and the resources of the destination data source are in the same region, enter a virtual private cloud (VPC) endpoint.
+Otherwise, enter a public endpoint.

 The name of the Tablestore instance.
-For more information, see Instances.
+For more information, see Instance.

 AccessKey ID